department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/Profile-2.0-Conversation-Guide.md

 I'm going to quickly show you a different version of the profile (moderator shares screen with previous profile).

-1.Do you remember if you ever used this version?
-If so, what did you do on these pages?
+1. Do you remember if you ever used this version?
+If so, what did you do on here?
 2. Based on going through this flow, would you prefer to use the version we used today or this version?
 Why?
 How would this version be different?